oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 ## Task 3: Create a Policy using the Dynamic Group (Already in Place)

-> Note: Keep in mind that the Policy is already created for you, in the Sandbox environment, so you wouldn't need to create it.
+> **Note**: Keep in mind that the Policy is already created for you, in the Sandbox environment, so you wouldn't need to create it.

 The policy will permit the dynamic groups to access OCI services.

 The below policy statement allows all instances in the dynamic group `my-secret-group` to access the secret `my-secret`.

-> Note: Better policy to only access a specific secret
+> **Note**: Better policy to only access a specific secret

 ``` txt
 <copy> allow dynamic-group my-secret-group to read secret-family in compartment my-compartment where target.secret.name = 'my-secret' </copy>